 - Take your MSFAA to a designated Canada Post outlet.
 You will also need to bring:

-- Your Social Insurance Number card or a copy of your Canada Revenue Agency Notice of Tax Assessment;
+- Social Insurance Number documentation or a copy of your Canada Revenue Agency Notice of Tax Assessment;

 - Official government issued photo identification; and

-- A void cheque (if you do not have a cheque, your bank or credit union can help you complete the Electronic Funds Transfer section of the MSFAA).
+- A void cheque or have your bank/credit union complete the Electronic Funds Transfer section of the MSFAA.

-Step 2: Once NSLSC receives your MSFAA your educational institution must confirm your enrolment.
+Step 2: Once your MSFAA is on file at NSLSC, your educational institution must confirm your enrolment.

-Step 3: Once full-time enrolment has been confirmed, but no earlier than the first day of classes, eligible financial assistance will be deposited to your bank account.
+Step 3: Once full-time enrolment has been confirmed (no earlier than the first day of classes), your financial assistance will be deposited to your bank account.
 If you do not have a bank account, a cheque made payable to you will be mailed to the address you provide.
-All or a part of your financial assistance may be sent to your educational institution to pay fees owing.
+All or part of your financial assistance may be sent to your educational institution to pay fees owing.
 You will receive a letter from the NSLSC advising you of the amount of your disbursement that has been issued to you and/or your educational institution.
 You can also visit the NSLSC website at www.CanLearn.ca for further information.

 If you are eligible for the Grant for Services and Equipment for Students with Permanent Disabilities, a cheque will be issued in your name and will be sent to your educational institution.
 The educational institution will confirm your enrolment as a full-time student before the cheque is released to you.

-If you are attending an educational institution outside of Canada, and applying for the Grant for Services and Equipment for Students with Permanent Disabilities, the educational institution must confirm your full-time enrolment using the Confirmation of Enrolment Form.
+Please note: If you are attending an educational institution outside of Canada, the educational institution must confirm your full-time enrolment using the Confirmation of Enrolment Form.
 Once the Student Financial Services Division receives this information, a grant cheque made payable to you will be issued and sent to the address in Canada that you provided on your application.